 The Commission and Staff discussed this proposed layout for a second access road in this area (to create better circulation).

-Tabled until June meeting (as there was no applicant representation in attendance).
+Tabled until applicant brings item back to the Commission (as there was no applicant representation in attendance).

 Land Use Ordinances, Zoning, Design Guidelines, General Plan, Etc. -Recommendation to the City Council.

-Discussion and Recommendation to City Council for final approval of the Conservation Zone Ordinance.
+Discussion on the Conservation Zone Ordinance.

 The Commission agreed to review the comments received from Mr. Barnhill, receive feedback from the City Attorney, and then have the document prepared to take action on by the next meeting.